- Green Digital Charter

 - Annex F: Expense claim form for work shadowing visit hosts and visitors

-Based on the GDC results, and building in particular on feedback during the compilation of the GDC implementation monitoring report concerning implementation barriers and challenges, a series of technical training events will be designed and delivered.
+Based on the GDC results, and building in particular on feedback during the compilation of the GDC implementation monitoring report concerning implementation barriers and challenges, a series of technical training events were designed and delivered.